-With summer study abroad programs, internship and co-op opportunities in other cities, or even just the comfort of spending a summer at home, there are many reasons Georgia Tech students look to sublet their apartment for the summer months.
+With summer study abroad programs, internship and co-op opportunities in other cities, or even just the comfort of spending a summer at home, there are many reasons Georgia Tech students look to sublet or relet their apartment for the summer months.

 7 Tips for Finding Subletters Near Georgia Tech

 Step one is super important– you will first need to determine if your apartment complex allows you to sublet.

 You can look at your lease or consult your property’s leasing team to find out what the specific rules are around subletting.